samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 #### Level 11: Bestial Fury

-When you command your Primal Companion beast to take the Beast’s Strike action, the beast can use it twice.
+When you command your Primal Companion beast to take the Beast's Strike action, the beast can use it twice.

-In addition, the first time each turn it hits a creature under the effect of your [Hunter’s Mark](/spells/2619166-hunters-mark) spell, the beast deals extra Force damage equal to the bonus damage of that spell.
+In addition, the first time each turn it hits a creature under the effect of your [Hunter's Mark](/spells/2619166-hunters-mark) spell, the beast deals extra Force damage equal to the bonus damage of that spell.

 #### Level 15: Share Spells